School Board

 Superintendent Reid gave the following report:

-- We are in the final week of the first semester of the school year.
-Students will be wrapping up academic obligations and taking nine weeks and semester tests.
+- We are in the final two weeks of the first semester of the school year.
+Students will be wrapping up academic obligations and taking nine weeks and semester tests over this time.
+There will also be a lot of fun activities like dress up days, snack days, elementary school parties, etc.

 - We have transitioned into winter activities and sports.
 There are winter/holiday programs, concerts, and activities going on at many of our schools.